 UPPER SCHOOL COUNCILS, CLUBS & LEADERSHIP OPPORTUNITIES

 Membership to LCA’s chapter of the National Beta Club is granted to high school students beginning the second semester of the ninth grade with a transcript reflecting a 90 or above.
-Grades are reviewed after the first semester for the spring induction ceremony.
+Grades are reviewed after the spring semester for the induction ceremony held the following fall.
 This club emphasized scholarship, leadership and service.

 Book clubs are an opportunity for students to read and discuss books with their peers, and they are also a great way to get to know other students with similar interests.
 LCA currently has three book clubs: a middle school club for girls, a middle school club for guys, and a high school club for guys and girls combined.
 All three clubs meet in the Media Center once a month to discuss their books while enjoying a few snacks and each other’s company.
 Book clubs are led by Jessica Drobny, Jennifer Armstrong, and Ryan Saltamacchio.
 Students may join a club at any time, regardless of whether or not they have attended any previous meetings.